hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-change-the-factory-generated-ilo-administrator-password.md

 Instead, I will use an in-band management access method with the <a href="https://github.com/HewlettPackard/python-redfish-utility/releases/latest" target="_blank">HPE iLOrest</a> tool.
 This RESTful Interface tool can talk to iLO 4/5/6 either from remote (out-of-band) or from the Operating System (Linux or Windows) running on the server itself (In-band management).

-> **NOTE**: The method presented below works only if the security state is `Production`.
+> **NOTE**: The method presented below works only if the iLO security state is `Production`.
 In higher security states, it is required to supply credentials.
-Use the following command to retrieve the `SecurityState` property of a server:
+Use the following command to retrieve the `SecurityState` property of an iLO:
 >
 > `ilorest get SecurityState --select HpeSecurityService. --url <ilo-ip> --user <ilo-user> --password password --logout`